jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 With an evaluator declared the next step is to tell the action configuration which evaluator to use to decide whether or not to show the UI action.
-So, back over in share-config-custom.xml, I've made the following modifications, highlighted in bold:
+So, back over in share-config-custom.xml, I've added two new `evaluator` elements to the existing `action` elements.
+The `evaluator` elements point to the `someco.evaluator.doclib.action.isActive` evaluator configured in the previous step:

             <action id="someco-web-enable" type="javascript" label="actions.someco.web-enable" icon="someco-create-website">
                 <param name="function">onActionSimpleRepoAction</param>